Bhakti087/solana-web3.js/README.md

 prohibitions.

-The reader should be aware that U.S. export control and sanctions laws prohibit U.S. persons (and other persons that are subject to such laws) from transacting with persons in certain countries and territories or that are on the SDN list.
+The reader should be aware that U.S. export control and sanctions laws prohibit U.S. people (and other people that are subject to such laws) from transacting with persons in certain countries and territories or that are on the SDN list.
 As a project based primarily on open-source software, it is possible that such sanctioned persons may nevertheless